jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

 - An exception is when the input is a number, such as in `bootstrapSamples`.
 In this case, the input is still a singular object (a number), but the plural indicates that it expects just that: a number.

 ## Same principles in Qml
-The discussion so far was concerned with R code.
-In Qml objects have to start with a capital letter such as `CheckBox`, `Section`, `VariableList`.
-To keep things as consistent as possible, we opted for CamelCasing in Qml, so all rules elaborated above remain.
-In particular, the rule regarding abbreviations apply.
-An R programmer most likely won't make Qml objects, but will use them.
+The discussion so far was concerned with option names in the R code.
+These option names appear as the `name` property in Qml items.
+In Qml items/objects have to start with a capital letter such as `CheckBox`, `Section`, `VariableList`.
+As an R user you typically don't make these items.
+Instead, you'll call them to, say, make a `CheckBox` or a tab (`Section`).
+A full list of items can be found in our [Guide to writing an analysis interface in QML](https://github.com/jasp-stats/jasp-desktop/blob/development/Docs/development/jasp-qml-guide.md).
+These items are styled according to Qml standard in PascalCase: similar to camelCase, but with two exceptions: (i) a first capital letter, and (ii) abbreviations are all capitalised.

+Each item has two important properties: `name` and a `label`.
+The label is something that the user sees in the GUI, whereas the `name` is the option name discussed above.

 ### Correspondence between option names (seen in R) and labels (seen in JASP)
 A label in a Qml form is what is printed in JASP such as "Fixed Factors", whereas an option name is a reference in the code such as `fixedFactors`.
 The option name visible to R users should be easily deducible from the label visible to the user in R, and vice versa.
-This also includes avoiding shortcuts or abbreviations except for standardised option names (see below).
+These option `name`s should be in camelCase as discussed above.
+In particular, abbreviations should be avoided except for standardised option names, listed below.

 #### Examples
+Note: The `qsTr` function clarifies that a string is translatable.
+Internal option names (used in the R code) should never be translatable.

 - if an option is labeled as `label: qsTr("Variables")`, the option name should be `name: "variables"`, and not `name: "dependent"`.
 - The variables for which the Kruskall-Wallis Test needs to be computed `label: qsTr("Kruskall-Wallis Terms")`, should get the option name `name: kruskalWallisTerms` (not `kwTerms`).